 This is a more traditional method for terrazzo where an initial cement base is laid, then a layer of sand applied before pouring a cement based terrazzo mix on top.
-The sand layer allows for some movement, minimizing the potential for cracks; however, this method create a very heavy and thick floor, and is only suitable for new builds as you have to incorporate the concrete base during construction.
+The sand layer allows for some movement, minimizing the potential for cracks; however, this method creates a very heavy and thick floor, and is only suitable for new builds as you have to incorporate the concrete base during construction.
 This method is also only for interior floors.

 Here a cement based terrazzo is poured straight onto a concrete subfloor.
 This method can be used for both interior and exterior applications, and on top of existing concrete subfloors – provided they are level and in good repair.
 However, this method is not the best for dealing with potential cracking – especially for above grade installation – mostly ideal for single-storey, ground floor buildings.

 Other in situ poured terrazzo methods include Bonded terrazzo, which is similar to the sand cushion terrazzo, Polyacrylate terrazzo which is a useful alternative method in situations where epoxy based terrazzo will not adhere, and Rustic terrazzo which is used primarily for exterior situations where a more rugged surface texture is required.